Arrest & Bench Warrants in San Diego

 San Diego Criminal Defense Attorney James N. Dicks is dedicated to providing his clients with personal attention.
 His desire for a positive outcome for each client's individual warrant situation has driven him to success and has built his stellar reputation in the San Diego legal community.

-Call our San Diego criminal defense lawyer today for insight counsel and representation!
+Call our San Diego criminal defense lawyer today for insightful counsel and representation!

 Don’t Waste Any Time!